 Light and Fast

 Light and fast style entirely opposes the slow and steady leisure hiker.
 These hikers are very concerned with weight and the ability to cover distances quickly.
 This hiker may sacrifice some luxuries in the name of carrying a lighter weight pack and less gear.
-Whether hiking 50 miles in 5 days or 2,000 miles in 5 months, this hiker pays most attention to cutting down on weight and optimizing suspension to remain comfortable and unrestrained for going the distance.
-Models like the Osprey Aura AG 65 and the Gregory Octal are suitable for the light and fast backpacker.
+Whether hiking 50 miles in 5 days or 2,000 miles in 5 months, this hiker pays the most attention to cutting down on weight and optimizing suspension to remain comfortable and unrestrained for going the distance.
+Models like the Gregory Octal 55 and the Osprey Kyte are suitable for the light and fast backpacker.

 And then there are thru-hikers, who backpack long distances over an extended period, typically from the start to the end of a particular trail, like the Appalachian Trail or the Pacific Crest Trail.
-Like the light and fast style, the thru-hiker is typically aware of gear weight.
+Similar to the light and fast style, the thru-hiker is typically aware of gear weight.
 This style requires more preparation and planning than a leisurely trip or even a weeklong trip.
-Thru-hikers tend to seek simplicity and organizational capabilities with great suspension, as the packs will be worn for an extended period.
+Thru-hikers tend to seek simplicity and organizational capabilities with great suspension, as the packs will work for an extended period.

 There are some exciting new developments in the realm of ultralight backpacks designed specifically for women.
-The Osprey Eja and the Osprey Lumina are the women's specific counterparts to two Osprey packs we have in our Ultralight Backpacking review.
-These packs are designed for women who have slimmed down their kit and plan to travel light in the backcountry.
+The Granite Gear Blaze 60 and the Osprey Lumina are the women's specific counterpart packs we have in our Ultralight Backpacking review.
+These packs are for women who have slimmed down their kit and plan to travel light in the backcountry.
 The Gregory Octal is also an option for those looking for a pack under three pounds.